How to grow spinach and Kales in Kenya

 Buy certified spinach or kales seed from leading seed companies like Royal seeds, Simlaw or Kenya Seeds company.
 The certified seed has a high germination rate, gives you high and quality yields and are resistant to some pests and diseases.
 Agrovets stock these seeds in pack sizes of 10g, 25g, 50g, 100g, 250g and 500g giving you choice for your needs.

-The table below is a list of the best hybrid seeds for spinach and kales farmers.
+The table below is a list of the best spinach and kales seed varieties in Kenya farmers.

 |Thousand Headed |